ZaninDavide/patatrack/manual.typ

 We made the decision to keep composition and rendering (styling) completely separate.
 This was motivated by the observation that the best and fastest way of styling a diagram is most often messy; there are just too many options that have to be specified.
 Surely taming this chaos is something `patatrack` should try its best at, but we acknowledge that this messiness is fine as long as it doesn't creep into the logic used for composition.

-This was a rather self-referential discussion whose goal was not to praise the design of this package but rather to establish clear design principles to follow going forward.
-Any advice or critique is not only welcome but encouraged.
+With this discussion, we hoped to establish clear design principles to follow going forward.
+Any advice or critique is not only welcomed but encouraged: just open an issue on #link("https://github.com/ZaninDavide/patatrac")[github].
 If you are ready, why don't you move on to our decidedly more colloquial tutorial?
 Have fun doing physics!

 = Tutorial
 In this tutorial we will assume that `cetz` is the rendering engine of choice, which at the moment is the only one supported out of the box.
 The goal is to draw the figure below: two boxes connected by a spring laying on a sloped surface.